 Have you ever tried to “just wing it” in a job interview?
-If so, you may have found yourself giving disorganized, rambling answers and generally feeling very nervous and awkward.
-Like any skill, interviewing improves greatly with practice.
+If so, you may have found yourself giving disorganized, rambling answers and feeling nervous and awkward.
+Like any skill, interviewing improves with practice.
 Here’s how to practice effectively and do a great interview.

-Practice on your own as well as with a parter.
+Practice on your own as well as with a partner.

-Mock interviews are great, but you probably can’t schedule one every day, right?
-And yet interviewing, like any skill benefits from frequent practice so that your “learning curve” has many chances to triumph over your “forgetting curve.”
+You probably can’t schedule a mock interview every day.
+Yet interviewing, like any skill benefits from frequent practice so that your “learning curve” has lots of chances to triumph over your “forgetting curve.”
 Research has shown that several short practice sessions will do a better job of imprinting new skills in your memory than a big study marathon (or a mock interview) followed by a week of ignoring the whole thing.

-So on days when you don’t have a partner to mock-interview with, practice on your own.
-To see and hear how you’re doing, try looking in the mirror and/or recording yourself with your smart phone or computer.
+So between mock interviews, practice on your own.
+To see and hear how you’re doing, record yourself with your smart phone or computer.

 Compile a list of common interview questions as well as questions specific to your own background.
 For each question go through this process: (a) plan the main talking points of your answer on paper, (b) practice it out loud, and then perhaps (c) revise your talking points if your answer doesn’t quite work yet.
 Notice I’m advising you to “plan the key points,” not write a script.
 If you memorize a script you’re not going to sound authentic.